rndexe/nowtransmitting/src/covids/gagandeep-kang.md

 ---
-title: J_How Pandemics Advance Science
+title: How Pandemics Advance Science
 desc: There’s no single solution to prevent the spread of the SARS-CoV-2, but the rapid development and rollout of vaccines that can protect communities is crucial.
 Gagandeep Kang, a physician and scientist at the Christian Medical